 Exercise Science 3+2 Option (BA + MS Exercise Science)

-The Exercise Science major focuses on kinesiology concepts in human movement, exercise, and management.
-The program prepares students for positions in settings such as fitness/wellness centers, personal training, coaching, rehabilitation sciences, health and wellness education.
+The undergraduate Exercise Science major focuses on kinesiology concepts in human movement, exercise, and management.
+The program prepares students for positions in settings such as fitness/wellness centers, personal training, coaching, rehabilitation sciences, and health and wellness education.
 Students are prepared for post-baccalaureate study in areas such as human growth, aging, athletic training, biomechanics, chiropractic, exercise physiology, sports management, sport psychology, and more.

 General Education Requirements